mremolt/js-workshop/README.md

 ### Objects & inheritance

 * attributes & methods
-* Object.defineProperty|defineProperties
 * this and that
+* Function.prototype.bind
-* constructor functions
+* constructor functions and new
 * instance methods
 * "class" methods
-* Function.prototype.bind
+* Object.defineProperty|defineProperties
 * prototype
 * inheritance
 * "super"